kriasoft/react-firebase-starter/README.md

 │   └── ...                     # etc.
-├── test/                       # Unit and integration tests ├── tools/                      # Utility and helper classes ├── package.json                # The list of project dependencies and NPM scripts ├── postcss.config.js           # PostCSS settings for transpiling CSS code ├── run.js                      # Build automation script, e.g. `node run build`
+├── test/                       # Unit and integration tests ├── tools/                      # Utility and helper classes └── package.json                # The list of project dependencies and NPM scripts
-└── webpack.config.js           # Bundling and optimization settings for Webpack
 ```

 ### Getting Started

 **Step 1**.
-Make sure that you have [Node.js](https://nodejs.org/) v6 or newer installed on your
+Make sure that you have [Node.js](https://nodejs.org/) v6 or newer and
-machine.
+[Yarn](https://yarnpkg.com/) installed on your development machine.

 **Step 2**.
 Clone this repository (alternatively, use [Yeoman
 generator](https://github.com/kriasoft/react-static-boilerplate/tree/generator-react-static) to